moj-analytical-services/splink/README.md

 To find the best place to ask a question, report a bug or get general advice, please refer to our [Contributing Guide](./CONTRIBUTING.md).

+## Use Cases

+To see how users are using Splink in the wild, check out the [Use Cases](./index.md#use-cases) section of the docs

 ## Awards

 🥇 Analysis in Government Awards 2020: Innovative Methods - [Winner](https://www.gov.uk/government/news/launch-of-the-analysis-in-government-awards)